Lidi Lisboa: 2001-2014: Career Start

+The actress debuted on television in 2001 on TV Globo, playing the slave Brásia in A Padroeira.
+With the end of the soap opera, his contract with Globo was not renewed.
+She lived alone in Rio de Janeiro and had no way to support herself - the financial help of her mother, the plastic artist Lídia Lisboa, was insufficient to keep her in the city, until another job came along.
+With no other alternative, she returned to live with her mother in São Paulo.
+When she turned eighteen, she got a job as a bartender at a nightclub in São Paulo.
+From then on, due to fights with her mother, she left home and began to live alone in São Paulo.
+To supplement her income, she also worked as a waitress, nanny and cleaning lady.

-The actress debuted on television in 2001 on TV Globo, playing the slave Brásia in "A Padroeira".
-Between 2004 and 2005, she was in the main cast of the series "Malhação" in the role of the young fighter Aline.
+Between 2004 and 2005, she was in the main cast of the series Malhação in the role of the young fighter Aline.
 In 2006, she made a cameo in the children's series Sítio do Picapau Amarelo as Jurema.
-In 2007, she joins the cast of the soap opera "Paraíso Tropical" in the role of Tatiana, a humble young woman, girlfriend of a troubled bad boy.
+In 2007, she joins the cast of the soap opera Paraíso Tropical in the role of Tatiana, a humble young woman, girlfriend of a troubled bad boy.

 Between 2007 and 2009, she recorded appearances in series and series on the network: Faça Sua História and Casos e Acasos.
 In 2009, she participates in the 18h soap opera, as the beautiful maid Das Dores.
-In 2011, she participates in the soap opera "Insensato Coração" as the prisoner Cátia.
-In 2012, she acts in "Cheias de Charme", as the fun nanny Gracinha.
-In 2014, she stars in "Império" as the struggling Kelly.
+In 2011, she participates in the soap opera Insensato Coração as the prisoner Cátia.
+In 2012, she acts in Cheias de Charme, as the fun nanny Gracinha.
+In 2014, she stars in Império as the struggling Kelly.

-2016-2019: Featured as "Jezebel"
+2016-2019: Jezabel

-In 2016, he began a new cycle, becoming more important in his career, when he signed with Record TV, and was part of the main cast of the period soap opera "Escrava Mãe", in which he appears in the skin of Esméria, a long-suffering and ambitious slave, able to do anything to rise in life and ascend socially, being the main villain of the serial, the actress was highly praised by the public and critics.
-In 2017, she acts in the medieval soap opera "Belaventura" playing the sweet and cultured Tamar, a young lady of society, who falls in love with her teacher.
-In 2018, she returns to TV Globo, and makes a participation in the soap opera "Segundo Sol", as the police officer Suely.
-In 2019, she still acts in the miniseries "Se Eu Fechar os Olhos Agora" playing Maria Rosa, a young blessed woman, who suffers from racism on the part of the priest of her church.
-In 2019, she returns to RecordTV, and so far wins the most visible role of her career, when she was chosen to star in the macro-series "Jezabel", where she plays the cruel and merciless Phoenician Jezebel, who marked the history of humanity, by chasing the prophets of God.
-The actress also gains visibility, being the first black actress to be the protagonist of a biblical plot.
+In 2016, she began a new phase of her career when she signed with RecordTV.
+She was part of the main cast of the period soap opera Escrava Mãe, in which she appears as Esméria, a long-suffering and ambitious slave.
+As the main villain of the serial, the actress was highly praised by both viewers and critics.
+In 2017, she acts in the medieval soap opera Belaventura playing the sweet and cultured Tamar, a young lady of society, who falls in love with her teacher.
+In 2018, she returned to TV Globo and a role in the soap opera Segundo Sol, as the police officer Suely.
+In 2019, she was cast in the miniseries Se Eu Fechar os Olhos Agora playing Maria Rosa, a young blessed woman, who suffers from racism on the part of the priest of her church.
+In 2019, she returned to RecordTV, and so landed the most visible role of her career when she was chosen to star in the macro-series Jezabel, where she plays the cruel and merciless Phoenician Jezebel.
+She also gained visibility for being the first black actress to be the protagonist of a biblical plot.